arthur-feral/jspider/README.md

 EXAMPLE: ['offensive', 'defense', 'stamina', 'technical', 'phisical', 'fairplay']

-- max (graduation between 0 and max): integer
+- max (graduation between 0 and max): integer if max is not specified, by default it will be set with the array's color length

 - colors (colors of the diagram steps): Array of strings
 EXAMPLE: ["#be1623", "#e6342a", "#ea4e1b", "#f29200", "#f9b234", "#f0f0f0"]